eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_KEYSTORE_FILE`
 Description: Location of the keystore from which to load key-pairs and certificates.
 Uses Spring Resource URL syntax.
-Default value: N/A
+Default value: classpath:issuer-keys.jks

 Variable: `ISSUER_KEYSTORE_TYPE`
 Description: Type of the keystore from which to load key-pairs and certificates.
-Default value: N/A
+Default value: JKS

 Variable: `ISSUER_KEYSTORE_PASSWORD`
 Description: Password of the keystore from which to load key-pairs and certificates.
-Default value: N/A
+Default value: keys

 Variable: `ISSUER_PID_MSO_MDOC_ENABLED`
 Description: Whether to enable support for PID issuance in *MSO MDOC* format
 Default value: `true`

-Variable: `ISSUER_PID_MSO_MDOC_SIGNING_KEY`
-Description: Whether to generate a new, or use an existing key-pair for signing MSO MDOC PIDs.
-Possible values: `GenerateRandom`, `LoadFromKeystore`
-Default value: `GenerateRandom`

 Variable: `ISSUER_PID_MSO_MDOC_SIGNING_KEY_ALIAS`
 Description: Alias of the key-pair for signing MSO MDOC PIDs.
-Default value: N/A
+Default value: `issuance`

 Variable: `ISSUER_PID_MSO_MDOC_SIGNING_KEY_PASSWORD`
 Description: Password of the key-pair for signing MSO MDOC PIDs.
-Default value: N/A
+Default value: `issuance`

 Variable: `ISSUER_PID_MSO_MDOC_ENCODER_DURATION`
 Description: Configures the validity of issued PIDs in *MSO MDOC* format.
 Uses Period syntax.